OAS Payments 2023 – Understanding How Old Age Security Works

 Mercer’s 13th edition of the Global Pension Index report puts Canada at number 7 with a score of 69.8.

-This is very heartening when you take into account the widespread economic impact that COVID-19 has had on retired citizens and the long-term implications on them.
+This is very heartening when you take into account the widespread economic impact that COVID-19 had on retired citizens and the long-term implications for them.

 Canada’s pension system is made up of three parts: